 Frequently Asked QuestionsFiling U.S. expat tax return

+Are you filing U.S. taxes from abroad?
 You have 4 important deadlines to remember if you are filing U.S. expat tax return as an American or dual citizen living overseas.
-As a U.S. person in the U.S. who files their tax returns on a calendar year basis, the due date is April 15 of the following year (April 15th, 2019).
+As a U.S. person in the U.S. who files their tax returns on a calendar year basis, the due date is May 17 of the following year (May 17th, 2021).
 But if you file on a fiscal year basis, meaning a year ending on the last day of any month, except for December, then the due date is 3 months and 15 days after the close of your fiscal year.
-Rule to remember: you will need to pay your tax by the due date of the return.
+An important rule to remember is that you will need to pay your tax by the due date of the return.
 The extensions of time for filing your return don’t apply to the time that is given to pay taxes.

-As an American abroad, you can automatically get a two-month and six-month extension to file your income tax return.
-For the calendar year 2019, the dates are as follows:
+As an American abroad, you can automatically get a two-month and six-month extension to file your U. S. taxes from abroad.
+For the calendar year 2021, the dates are as follows:

-As a U.S. expat abroad, you will automatically qualify for a two-month filing extension.
-That’s why your return is due by June 17, 2019.
-But the date to pay your taxes is April 15, 2019, even if you are an expat.
+As a U.S. expat, you will automatically qualify for a two-month extension for filing U. S. taxes from abroad.
+That’s why your return is due by June 15, 2021.
+And the date to pay your taxes is also June 15, 2021, even if you are an expat.
 If you fail to pay your taxes on time, there will be interest charged on the unpaid amount.

 As a reminder, you must file an FBAR if you’re a U.S. citizen with overseas financial accounts that total more than $10,000 at any point during the year.
 The FBAR filing deadline is no longer June 30.
-Starting in 2017, it now coincides with the U.S. tax deadline of April 15, but an automatic six-month extension is available.
+Starting in 2017, it coincides with the general U.S. tax deadline of April 15 but this year the U. S. tax deadline was already postponed to May 17.
+So this year, the deadline with the automatic six-month extension will remain the same as every year – Oct 15.

 2. What documents and information are needed to file my U.S. expat tax return?

-Gathering documents is just as important as filing your U.S. expat tax return.
+Gathering documents is just as important as filing your U.S. taxes from abroad (expat tax returns).
 We strongly recommend that you keep all the documents and information, as the IRS may audit your return and you will need to prove your numbers.
 To make your life easier, collect and store your documents and related forms in the order that is shown below:

 Basic information includes the tax questionnaire, prior year tax returns, and a travel journal.